 Similarly, QMUC receives several international undergraduate students within the ERASMUS programme and from partner institutions outside Europe for studies of 3 months or a semester.

 QMUC offers two undergraduate courses taught in English:

-Norwegian Early Childhood Education and Care (20 ECTS) and Outdoor Play and Learning with focus on Risky Play (30 ECTS).
+Norwegian Early Childhood Education and Care (20 ECTS) and Playscapes for learning, health and relationships (10 ECTS).

 Integrated in student mobility is the professional perspective necessary for future pre-school teachers to gain an intercultural perspective.
 The studies abroad for incoming and outgoing students contain a combination of theoretical studies and practical training in their second or third year of study.